 How to help your child make friends at secondary school

-Their first day doesn’t have to be as daunting as you think with these expert tips.
-By Sam Wylie-Harris.
+Their first day doesn’t have to be as daunting as you think with these expert tips

 “Starting a new school year can stir up an array of emotions in young people,” says Yvonne Kekeliadis, creator of Brightstarz, an organisation which runs workshops to help teens and tweens learn life skills.